paritytech/polkadot/roadmap/implementors-guide/src/types/overseer-protocol.md

   /// associated with a particular potential block hash.
   ///
   /// This is expected to be used by a proposer, to inject that information into the InherentData
-  /// where it can be compiled into the InclusionInherent.
+  /// where it can be assembled into the InclusionInherent.
   RequestInherentData(Hash, oneshot::Sender<ProvisionerInherentData>),
   /// This data should become part of a relay chain block ProvisionableData(ProvisionableData),